SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 <hr/>

-This repository uses (without modification) code from [Axelar GMP SDK Solidity](https://github.com/axelarnetwork/axelar-gmp-sdk-solidity) which has been released under the [MIT License](https://opensource.org/license/mit), therefore the following notices apply to that work:
+This repository uses (without modification) code from [Axelar GMP SDK Solidity](https://github.com/axelarnetwork/axelar-gmp-sdk-solidity) and [Solady](https://github.com/Vectorized/solady) which have been released under the [MIT License](https://opensource.org/license/mit), therefore the following notices apply to those works:

 Copyright (c) 2021 Axelar Foundation
+Copyright (c) 2022 Solady

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: